 \subsection{STGG}

-STGG \citep{ahn2021spanning} uses a SMILES-like vocabulary with a begin "(" and end ")" branch tokens, ring start "[bor]" and $i$-th ring end "[eor-$i$]" tokens.
-Contrary to SELFIES, STGG was made from the ground up for unconditional molecule generation.
-STGG leverages a Transformer \citep{vaswani2017attention} architecture to sample the next tokens conditional on the tokens of the current unfinished molecule.
+STGG \citep{ahn2021spanning} uses a SMILES-like vocabulary with begin ``\texttt{(}'' and end ``\texttt{)}'' branch tokens, ring start ``\texttt{[bor]}'' and $i$-th ring end ``\texttt{[eor-$i$]}'' tokens.
+Contrary to SELFIES, STGG was made from the ground up for molecule generation.
+STGG leverages a Transformer architecture \citep{vaswani2017attention} to sample the next tokens conditional on the tokens of the current unfinished molecule.
 To predict the ring end tokens, STGG uses a similarity-based output layer distinct from the linear output layer used to predict other tokens.
 STGG also uses an input embedding to track the number of open rings.
-Invalid next tokens are prevented through masking of next tokens that would lead to impossible valencies (e.g., atoms, ring-start, and branch-start when insufficient valency remains) and structurally invalid tokens (e.g., atom after atom, bond after bond, or ring-$i$ end when fewer than $i$ ring start tokens are present).
+Invalid next tokens are prevented through masking of next tokens that would lead to impossible valencies (e.g., atoms, ring-start, and branch-start when insufficient valency remains) and structurally invalid tokens (e.g., ring-$i$ end when fewer than $i$ ring start tokens are present).\looseness-1

-In the next section, we will show how to improve the STGG architecture, STGG, and its masking, adapt STGG for any-property conditional generation, and improve fidelity on conditioned properties through several techniques (classifier-free guidance, self-criticism, random classifier-free guidance for extreme conditioning).
+In the next section, we show how to improve STGG's architecture, vocabulary, and masking, adapt STGG for any-property conditional generation, and improve conditioning fidelity through classifier-free guidance, self-criticism, and random classifier-free guidance for extreme conditioning.